-After being in KiwiSaver for three years, first-home buyers may be able to make a one-off withdrawal of all contributions and earnings on that money.
+After being in KiwiSaver for three years, first-home buyers may be able to make a one-off withdrawal of all contributions and earnings on that money (as long as we leave \$1000 in our account).
 The government may also offer up to \$5,000 towards buying an older, existing house and up to \$10,000 towards a new one or land to build a new house on.
 If we've already owned a home but are in the same position as a first-home buyer, we may also qualify for these advantages.
-For more information see kiwisaver-homestart.co.nz.
+For more information see kaingaora.govt.nz.